Sub-Gaussian heat kernel estimates and quasi Riesz transforms for $1\leq p\leq 2$: Sub-Gaussian heat kernel estimates and quasi Riesz transforms

 \subsection{Weighted estimates of the heat kernel}

 Let $(M,d,\mu)$ be a non-compact complete manifold satisfying the doubling volume property (\ref{doubling}) and the sub-Gaussian estimate (\ref{ue}).
-In the following, we aim to get the integral estimates for the heat kernel and its time and space derivatives, which furthermore imply the $L^1-L^2$ off-diagonal estimates.
+In the following, we aim to get the integral estimates for the heat kernel and its time and space derivatives.
 The method we use here is similar as in \cite[Section 2.3]{CD99}.

 First, we have the pointwise estimate of the time derivative of heat kernel: \begin{lem} Let $M$ be as above, then we have

 \end{lem}

 \begin{proof} We see from \cite{Da97} (Thm.
 4 and Cor.
 5) that there exist an $a\in(0,1)$ such that for $0<t<a$